impress/impress.js/GettingStarted.md

 Well, first things first, you should probably give your presentation a title.
 You may do this in normal HTML fashion by changing the *title* HTML tag.

-So not, we reached the HTML body.
+So now, we reached the HTML body.
 You can see that it already belongs to a class.
 This class just tells impress.js that this is the body where the "fallback-message" should be displayed when it detects, that your browser does not support CSS3 and therefore impress.js won't work.
 You can easily omit that class though, including the "fallback-message" div with its content, if you only intend to use the presentation for yourself and you know about the fact that some browsers might not work.

 Now, probably the most important part of all is the *div* that belongs to the ```impress``` class.
 This *div* should contain all the HTML code you write, as everything outside that class will not be animated by impress.js.